 Blue Zone Protein Sources

 Eggs and dairy are kept to a minimum.
 Usually no more than two to four times per week and also in smaller quantities.
 Cows milk is much less consumed in favor of goat and sheep products.
-Fermented products are favored, like yogurt and kefir, to assist with positive gut bacteria, intestinal health, and immunity.
+Fermented products are favored, like yogurt and kefir, to assist with positive/good bacteria/gut flora, intestinal health, and immunity.

 Staying Hydrated the Blue Zone Way

-People in Blue Zones regularly drink clean water, coffee, tea (particularly green & black), kombucha, and wine, particularly red.
+People in Blue Zones regularly drink lots of clean water.
+They also consume coffee, tea (particularly green & black), kombucha, and wine, particularly red.
 Alcohol, like with most everything regarding the Blue Zone Mediterranean Diet, is ingested in moderation.
-No alcohol is probably best.

 Moderation – The Blue Zone Mediterranean Diet

 Overeating is frowned upon.
 Many Blue Zone people live by the 80% full rule, also called hara hachi bu.
 The general idea is to stop eating when you feel 80% full.
-Of course, consistent, daily exercise (cardio and resistance/weightlifting/isometrics) and balanced lifestyle choices (proper sleep, socializing, spirituality/soul searching, etc.) are also vital to help keep stress and unbalance to a minimum.
+Of course, consistent, daily exercise (cardio and resistance/weightlifting/isometrics) and balanced lifestyle choices (proper sleep, relationships/socializing, emotional health, spirituality/soul searching, etc.) are also vital to help keep stress and unbalance to a minimum.

-For most people, successfully implementing and living the Blue Zone Mediterranean Diet means a reduced need to deal with and manage obesity (childhood and adult) and excessive weight loss and gain.
-Genes/genetics definitely play a strong role in things, but the overall balanced nature of the diet allows for maintaining optimal weight through a healthy, consistent metabolism.
-The Blue Zone diet encourages and fosters balance, thus allowing the human body to function at optimal levels for the short and long-terms.
+For most people, successfully implementing and living the Blue Zone Mediterranean Diet means using food as medicine which leads to a reduced need to deal with and manage obesity (childhood and adult) and excessive weight loss and gain.
+As well, it increases the likelihood of efficient and effective organ (heart, liver, kidneys, etc.) functioning.
+Genes/genetics definitely play a strong role in things, but the overall balanced nature of the diet allows for maintaining optimal weight through a healthy, consistent metabolism & bacterial gut health (immunity).

 The Blue Zone Meditteranean Diet & Body Type